hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-extract-fs-archive admin latest.tar.gz /home/admin

-The function extracts archive into directory on the file system
+This function extracts archive into directory on the file system

 *******************************************************************